EXPLAINER-Assange arrested in London after seven-year refuge in embassy

 In July 2010, WikiLeaks released more than 91,000 documents, most of them secret U.S. military reports about the war in Afghanistan.
 In October of that year, it released another 400,000 classified military files chronicling the war in Iraq from 2004 to 2009.

-Due to a clerical mistake, a document filed by federal prosecutors in Alexandria, Virginia, in an unrelated investigation last year, revealed that Assange had secretly been indicted by U.S. authorities.
+After years of speculation that Assange was a wanted man in the United States, U.S. prosecutors announced charges against him after his arrest on Thursday, accusing him of conspiring with former Army intelligence analyst Chelsea Manning to gain access to a government computer.

-Prosecutors have acknowledged the authenticity of the document but have refused to either confirm or deny that Assange has been criminally charged under U.S. federal law.
+His arrest paved the way for his possible extradition to the United States.
+Assange would face up to five years in prison on the U.S. charge.

-Ecuador’s Moreno said the South American country had complied with its duties to Assange under international law and said Wikileaks repeatedly violated the rules of his asylum, including a provision which was meant to stop him intervening in the internal matters of other countries.
+Ecuador’s Moreno said the South American country had complied with its duties to Assange under international law and he accused Wikileaks of repeatedly violating the rules of his asylum, including a provision which was meant to stop him intervening in the internal matters of other countries.

 A leak of Vatican documents in 2019 was the most recent example of Assange violating that policy, Moreno said in a video posted on Twitter.